Menu

 Accessing the internal state

-To access the internal state of the Menu
+To access the internal state of the Menu, use a function as children or

 Letter navigation